cs3org/OCM-API/IETF-RFC.md

     to the Sending Server's {tokenEndPoint} [RFC6749].
     This MAY be used if the recipient provider exposes the `exchange-token` capability.
+  - OPTIONAL size (integer)
+    The size of the resource to be transferred, useful especially in case of `datatx` access type.
 * Protocol details for `webapp` MAY contain:
   - REQUIRED uri (string)
     A URI to a client-browsable view of the Shared